kingwhite555/Elk-stack-Simulation/instructions.md

 ## instructions on how to fork this repo

-1. Log in to GitHub with your credentials
+1. Log in to GitHub with your credentials (or someone elses!)

 2. Navigate to https://github.com/robarnoldio/forkthisprojectsite/